Ducheved/Cute.Docxe/README.md

 - Windows 10+

 ## Usage
-1. 1.
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
 2. Open the solution in Visual Studio.
 3. Build the solution.
 4. Run the program.
 You will be prompted to enter the path to the folder containing the .doc files you wish to convert.
 5. Enter the path to the folder where you want the converted .docx and .xml files to be saved.
 The program will then convert all the .doc files in the input folder into .docx and .xml formats and save them in the specified output folder.
 The output files will be organized into separate subfolders for .docx and .xml files.
 7. If any files fail to convert, a report will be generated in the output folder detailing which files failed and why.

+### OR
+1. Download the ZIP archive for the latest release
+2. Extract the ZIP archive.
+3. Ensure that .NET 8 Runtime and Microsoft Word are installed on your computer.
+4. Navigate to the folder where you extracted the ZIP archive and locate the Cute.Docxe.exe file.
+Double-click on this file to run the application.
+5. You're beautiful!
+Follow the prompts in the console to do your thing.
+Translate all doc files from a folder to xml and docx.
+Easy as pie!

 ## Author: Ducheved